 ‘I was never in the Marriott Hotel…This is absurd…’ Baker protested.
 ‘You have the wrong man.’
 Baker was clearly confident the police could not prove he was actually in that room.

 The Mayor became fed up with Baker’s pathetic charade.
-‘Enough…’ the Mayor waved his hand across in front of himself.
+‘Enough…’ the Mayor waved a hand.
 ‘The police have you on film, Evan… It’s over.’

 Baker returned a stunned, deer in the head lights gaze.